 The conversion process is complex, as visitors' initial shopping intention must translate into store visit first, then into exposure to the wanted products (and others), then into consideration sets, and finally, into purchase.
 It involves time and effort from the consumers.
-As a result, a well-engineered layout can help them access their desired products quicker, and they might end up buying with a higher probability (Underhill 2009).
+As a result, a well-thought layout can help them access their desired products quicker, and they might end up buying with a higher probability (Underhill 2009).
 Indeed, convenience increases the chances that customers buy: more formally, time pressure and higher search costs decrease sales (Hui et al. 2009b, Brynjolfsson et al. 2011).
 This is the reason why impulse items such as chocolates are often located near the check-out line, and Amazon has patented the One-Click button to reduce cart abandonment (Wagner and Jeitschko 2017).
 Unfortunately, the understanding of the relationship between layouts and conversion is limited.
-While richer displays are known to increase conversion (Boada-Collado and Martínez-de-Albéniz 2020), there is a lack of empirical evidence linking product position in the store with sales.
+While richer displays-i.e., displays with more products on the shelves-are known to increase conversion (Boada-Collado and Martínez-de-Albéniz 2020), there is a lack of empirical evidence linking product position in the store with sales.
 Causal evidence of this kind is hard to obtain, because retailers generally do not know the store visitor's shopping list, and hence they only observe sales performance of a particular store area but not how effective it was in capturing potential purchase intentions.

-A rare exception is Hui et al. (2013) who collect the planned shopping list of 275 shoppers across 99 categories, and subsequently show that longer in-store paths increase unplanned spending.
+A rare exception is Hui et al. (2013) who collected the planned shopping list of 275 shoppers across 99 categories, and subsequently showed that longer in-store paths increased unplanned spending.
 However, this type of effort is hard to scale.
 As Goic and Olivares (2019) put it, "In contrast [to online channels], data regarding browsing behavior in retail stores have been, for the most part, nonexistent.
 Studies that seek to measure the effect of changes in the layout and display of a store have typically used aggregate store-level data to conduct causal analysis."
 In this paper, we provide one scalable novel way to assess the effects of layout on conversion, which can be used for layout optimization.
+Our approach selects the subpopulations of consumers that showed interest in a product category in the vicinity of a store, and then connects it to sales for that same category in that store.
+Hence, it does not require individual-level data and should be applicable to many retailers, even those that cannot track consumer behavior individually.